patricknelson/silverstripe-migrations/README.md

 }

 ```
 A collection of helper methods are also available on the `Migration` class that perform common database interactions, such as dropping columns from a table or retrieving a value from a column that is no longer available through the ORM but still exists in the database table.

+### Helper Methods

-Documentation for these helper methods can be found [here](doc/HelperMethods.md).
+Documentation for helper methods can be found [here](doc/HelperMethods.md).

 ### Running Your Migrations